Ayomide0123/gideon_ai/README.md

 # Gideon (AI Summarizer App)

-Gideon is a powerful AI web application designed to streamline your reading experience.
-It offers a smart solution for summarizing lengthy articles with just a few clicks.
-Simply provide the URL of the article you'd like to digest, and Gideon will generate a concise summary, saving you valuable time.
+Gideon is a user-friendly AI web application that simplifies the way you consume articles.
+With Gideon, you can generate concise, easy-to-understand summaries by simply providing the URL of the article you'd like to digest, saving you valuable time.
 Whether you're a student, researcher, or a curious reader.
 Gideon is your shortcut to grasping the essence of complex articles effortlessly.

 ## Features